-SPO: Students will demonstrate specific stretching and conditioning drills used for softball.
-They will perform the proper techniques for fielding ground balls and catching fly balls.
+Student Performance Objectives: Demonstrate specific stretching and conditioning drills used for softball.
+Perform the proper techniques for fielding ground balls and catching fly balls.

 Hitting.
 Review of hitting fundamentals and introduction and practice in various types of situational hitting techniques such as hitting behind the runner and slap hitting.
 Lecture, discussion, and video-taped analysis of various hitting methods.
 Bunting.
 Review of basic bunting fundamentals and integration of drag bunting, fake bunting and slap hit methods.
 Students who repeat the class will assist by instructing beginning players in the basic skills.
 They will complete a video-taped analysis of a first year player.